tsgates/arch-wiki-markdown/wiki/GRUB_Legacy.md

     # fdisk /dev/sda

-change a partition's system id with [t], select you partition number and type in the new system id (Linux = 83).
-You can also list all available system ids by typing "L" instead of a system id.
+change a partition's system id with t, select you partition number and type in the new system id (Linux = 83).
+You can also list all available system ids by typing L instead of a system id.

 If you have changed a partitions system id, you should [v]erify your partition table and then [w]rite it.